h8d13/h8d13/README.md

 ## Hi Hade Here.

-Be careful when using public repos on Github :)
+**Be careful** when using repos on Github or from blogs :)

-Especially if you are interested in game automation.
+Especially if you are interested in game automation (but any code generally?).

 [GitHub Rendering Issues Used By Hackers](https://github.com/community/community/discussions/151605)